Welcome to Dr Alice's Practical Tips Psychology Blog.[close]

 7. Have a plan for dealing with lapses.
 You can read more about this here (Again, the examples are related to dieting lapses but the info is useful for other types of goals).

-Dr Alice Boyes is a Social and Clinical Psychologist, writer, speaker, therapist, relationships expert, and internationally published author of original psychology research.
+Dr Alice Boyes is a Social and Clinical psychology PhD, writer, speaker, therapist, relationships expert, and internationally published author of original psychology research.
 Her research on relationships, body image, and dieting has been published in leading international journals, and her latest study about weight and relationships got widespread coverage in traditional media and the blogosphere.

 This year she’s written for or been quoted in, for example: The NZ Herald, Mindfood, Fitness Life, Emigrate, and Women’s Health Magazine.